-Policy Statement for St Joseph's Out of School Club
+Policy Statement for St Joseph's Pre-school

-St Joseph's Out of School Club ensures that its staff are suitable and appropriate for their roles.
+St Joseph's Pre-school ensures that its staff are suitable and appropriate for their roles.
 If at any time we have reason to believe that they are not behaving in a suitable and appropriate manner for their role, then we will not hesitate to implement this policy.
-Our obligation is to protect the children at the pre-school, other members of staff and St Joseph's Out of School Club's reputation from harm.
-St Joseph's Out of School Club is committed to ensuring that all staff at the Out of School Club should be treated in a fair, consistent and sensitive way.
+Our obligation is to protect the children at the pre-school, other members of staff and St Joseph's Pre-school's reputation from harm.
+St Joseph's Pre-school is committed to ensuring that all staff at the pre-school should be treated in a fair, consistent and sensitive way.